crowdcomms/bitrise-step-modify-cordova-config/README.md

 # modify-cordova-config

-Allows you to modify the some of the cordova config.xml tags
+Allows you to modify the name tag, widget id attribute, widget version attribute, ios-CFBundleVersion atribute (ios build number) and the widget android-versionCode of the cordova config.xml file.
+It will also set the ionic deeplink plugin url scheme to the last part of the widget id (bundle id).

 ## How to use this Step